kimjoar/writings/understanding-backbone.md

  });
 ```

-Now, our jQuery ready handling is much cleaner than when we started.
+Now we only set up our application when the DOM is loaded, and
+everything else is moved out of `$(document).ready`.
+The steps we have
+taken so far has given us two easily testable components which each have
+their responsibility.
+However, there are still several ways we can clean
-To clean up the `NewStatusView` we can start by splitting the handling
+up the code even more.
+Let's start by splitting the submit handler in
-of the submit into its own `addStatus` method.
+`NewStatusView` into its own `addStatus` method:

 ```diff
  var Statuses = function() {